-The Christian movement in Europe known as the Reformation commenced in 1517 in Germany when Martin Luther wrote his Ninety-Five Theses in 1517.
+The Christian movement in Europe known as the Reformation commenced in 1517 in Germany when Martin Luther wrote his Ninety-Five Theses.
 The Ninety-Five Theses protested against the many practices in the Roman Catholic Church that were not in the Bible, in particular, indulgences.
 The Theses were rejected by the Papacy and hence caused a split with the Roman Catholic Church.

 John Calvin (Jean Cauvin), a French scholar wrote “Institutes of the Christian Religion” in 1536 that led to French Protestants adopting his form of Protestantism.
 They were called “Huguenots”.

 French Protestantism was never more than 10% of the population of France.

 Bitter religious wars caused great harm and suffering between 1562 and 1598.

 In 1572 thousands of Huguenots were massacred in the St Bartholomew’s Day massacre in Paris and subsequently in much of France.